dartlangfr/ng-darrrt-codelab/README.md

 Learn how to build a webapp with Angular.Dart in one hour.

 ### Prerequisites
 Before you begin this codelab, you should have the last [Dart Editor][1] Setup ready.
+[Download](https://github.com/dartlangfr/ng-darrrt-codelab/archive/master.zip) the sample code.
+Unzip the ZIP file, which creates a directory called `ng-darrrt-codelab`.

 ### Steps
 This codelab is divided into the following sections: